HPTK

 Overview

 Hand Physics Toolkit (HPTK) is a toolkit to implement hand-driven interactions in a modular and scalable way.
 Platform-independent.
 Input-independent.
 Scale-independent.
-Can be combined with MRTK-Quest for UI interactions.
+Can be combined with for UI interactions.

 This documentation is under construction.